christaus/alarm/README.md

 ## Known issue:
 - On Windows, the color of the Button widgets don't change when over.
 This is probably due to a tkinter internal bug I won't fix for now.
-Since I use it on linux only.
+I use it on linux only.
 You are welcome if you aim to fix it.

 ## My own use:
 I just installed the needed lib to my system python3 interpreter, I created a